 Spirituality in Action Members are involved in hands-on work at over 100 hundred organizations, including food banks, hospitals, pregnancy support centers, homeless shelters and mentoring programs for at risk children.

-Westchester is one of over 30 regional areas in the United States of the American Association of the Order of Malta, U.S.A.
+Westchester is one of 30 regional areas in the United States of the American Association of the Order of Malta, U.S.A.
 While many Knights and Dames primarily reside in Westchester County, additional Area members are from the Borough of the Bronx, the Counties of Orange, Putnam and Rockland.
 Many spiritual and social events the Westchester Area members celebrate in conjunction with the Connecticut Area and New York City Area members.

 We are committed in today’s world to be true to the Order’s mission.
 Our members volunteer to care for the sick and the poor in their communities.
 We also support charitable projects in other areas of the United States.
 In witness to the Catholic faith, we participate in a variety of special Masses, retreats and seminars throughout the year.
 Active defense of the Faith as defined by the Magisterial teachings of the Church is paramount to our identity as members of the Order.